Vinegar Soaks (to heal skin)

 Recipe

-Mix: 2 tablespoons (tbsp) vinegar with 2 cups warm water
+Mix 2 tablespoons vinegar with 2 cups warm water

-Hands and Feet: Soak the skin in a bowl/foot bath of this mixture for 10 minutes.
+Hands and feet: Soak in a bowl or foot bath for 10 minutes.

-Other body parts: Dip a washcloth or paper towel into the mixture, wring it out, and let it rest on the spot for 10 minutes.
+Other body parts: Dip a washcloth or paper towel into the mixture, wring it out, and place it on the area for 10 minutes.

-Rinse the skin with warm water without rubbing or scrubbing it.
+Rinse gently with warm water (no rubbing or scrubbing).

-Pat dry and apply Vaseline and a bandage to heal a wound, cut, or open skin.
+Pat dry, then apply Vaseline and a bandage if you have a cut or open wound.

 What if my wound or open skin isn’t getting better?

-Usually, the steps above can help most people get their skin healed.
-If you are worried about a skin infection, you need to see a doctor.
-If vinegar soaks aren’t working and you need more help healing your skin, look for a board-certified dermatologist in your area.
+Most people heal well with the steps above.
+But if you’re worried about infection—such as spreading redness, swelling, pus, or pain—you should see a doctor.
+If vinegar soaks aren’t enough, look for a board-certified dermatologist in your area.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER